The Silent Meniscectomy

 - Lateral Root:

-- Adjacent to the ACL footprints.
+- Adjacent to (and partly interdigitating with) the ACL footprint.

 - Often torn with ACL avulsion.